 Take your open enrollment a step further with APS.
 We offer online benefits administration, simplified plan tracking, and COBRA administration in a unified platform.
 Manage all your benefit plans, including medical, dental, life, disability, and more.

 You’ll have access to an in-house team of experts dedicated to mitigating compliance risks and keeping you informed.
-Employees can even view the costs of different plans and coverage types, enroll in benefit plans, and manage their documents from their preferred electronic device.
+Employees can even view the costs of different plans and coverage types, enroll in benefit plans, and manage their documents from their preferred electronic devices.